ianchapin/epistemic-trust-calibration/protocol/overview.md

 ## Decision Context (Confidence Inputs)

-Confidence calibration depends on the decision context.
+Confidence calibration depends on the decision context **and safeguards** — and it exists to justify (or reject) a chosen reliance level (and cap).

 Before assigning a reliance level, capture: